finnpedersenkazes/GitAttributesInAL/README.md

 before it was [renamed](https://github.com/github/linguist/pull/5023/files) to AL.

-This means that your older projects might be detected as written Perl.
+This means that your older projects might be detected as written in Perl.

 ![Image of Playground](images/HelloWorld-Perl.png)